viorble/Lecture-Database/ch07_introduction_to_SQL.md

   -  execute data administration
   -  query the database to extract useful information.
 - All RDBMS supports SQL, and many software vendors have developed extensions to the basic SQL command set.
-- The ability to retrieve data from a database to satisfy business require is one of the most critical skills for database professionals.

 # SQL Basics
 - Described in ANSI/ISO SQL